 * In addition, the bachelor of science in computer science within the College of Arts & Sciences and the bachelor of science in computer science and engineering in the College of Engineering are accredited by the Computing Accreditation Commission (CAC) of ABET, http://www.abet.org.

 Enrollments by Major

-* The bachelor of science in computer science degree is part of the College of Arts & Sciences.
-Enrollments under the bachelor of science in computer science degree are for students entering the fifth semester.
+* The BS Computer Science degree is part of the college of Arts&Sciences.
+Enrollments under BS Computer Science degree are for students entering the 5th semester.

 ABET Criteria 3 & 5

 ABET requires that all engineering degree programs evaluate the attainment by graduates of a required set of student learning outcomes, ABET Criterion 3.
 All accredited engineering degree programs are also required to contain a prescribed set of curricular elements that are listed as ABET Criterion 5.
 The required ABET Student Outcomes 1–7 have been mapped to the Bucknell University Educational Goals to demonstrate how graduates in engineering achieve the goals of a Bucknell education.
 ABET Criterion 5 is also included in this mapping to demonstrate the additional academic opportunities in the engineering degree programs to gain the knowledge, skills and perspectives needed to attain the University Educational Goals.
 Following this section are links to the mission, the program educational outcomes, and the student learning outcomes for each degree program.

 Outcome & Goal Matrix